 To Become Aware of the Causes of Being Deaf

 Awareness campaigns are also held during this day.
 These campaigns disseminate information about the cases of deafness as well as the things that deaf people experience.
-It would be good to know these kinds of important information.
-Hence, this is another reason why you should participate in the celebration of the World Deaf Day.
+It would be good to know this kind of important information.
+Hence, this is another reason why you should participate in the celebration of World Deaf Day.

 The following are the best things to do to make your celebration of this holiday as best as it can be: